se-panfilov/anarchy-engine/apps/showcases-desktop/EULA.md

 You must **not**:

+- create, market, distribute or use **cheats, hacks, bots, aimbots, trainers, exploits** or other tools intended to gain an unfair advantage, disrupt operation or user experience, bypass anti-cheat, or compromise the integrity or security of the Software or others’ systems;
 - develop, embed or distribute **malware** or use the Software as a vehicle for malicious code, phishing, or fraud;
 - **impersonate** us or **mislead** users by presenting your builds as “official”, using confusingly similar names, or implying sponsorship, endorsement, or partnership without our prior written permission;
 - violate applicable law or third-party rights when using, modifying, or sharing the Software.